Your Safety is Our Top Priority – What You Should Know About COVID-19 (Novel Coronavirus)

 What is San Diego Sports Medicine doing to protect patients?

-- We are screening patients with symptoms of fever, cough or shortness of breath and with a history of travel within the past 14 days to communities with widespread or sustained community transmission of the coronavirus.
+- We are screening all patients for symptoms of fever, cough or shortness of breath and with a history of travel within the past 14 days to communities with widespread or sustained community transmission of the coronavirus.

 - Patients who have the above symptoms are being treated through telemedicine visits, which will prevent exposure to others in our offices.